tbfe-de/mc-cppfor-ex/clock-00/README.md

     - easily understood

 - CON-s:
-    - no re-usable components from which the clock is built
+    - no reusable components from which the clock is built
     - so the best approach to build similar but not quite
     - identical clocks is
       - (a) copy & paste all of Clock source code